nichoth/tina-gh/README.md

 * Add a button for entering Preview/Edit Mode: We must provide a means of triggering authentication to enter/exit edit mode.
 This a simple example of how to do so.

+### need to create a form to edit content

+Any forms that we have on our site can be created with the `useGithubJsonForm` or `useGithubMarkdownForm` helpers.
+These helpers will fetch and post data through the GitHub API via the GithubClient we registered in _app.tsx.